SavageCore/pd3-vault-cracker/README.md

 # TODO

 * Mobile friendly - WIP
-* Improve the look, make it look more like the games keypad
+* Improve the look, make it look more like the games keypad?
+* "Light" mode as well as the current "Dark" mode